 Cage diving with sharks raises several concerns, the main one being that feeding any wild animal can affect their behaviour and disturb the natural balance.
 For this reason, Florida introduced a ban on feeding wild sharks in November 2001.

 Links have also been made between feeding sharks and an increase in shark attacks on humans.
 Campaigners are concerned that chumming conditions the sharks to swim closer to shore in search of this regular source of food.
 Cape Town's Shark Concern Group says: "It is not a good idea for humans to taunt an apex predator by throwing food and blood into the water.
 It is no surprise that human interaction is leading to more attacks."

 A shark attack victim in South Africa - one of the main locations for cage diving with sharks - has called for a moratorium on cage shark diving activity and chumming, concerned it has lead to an increase in shark attacks.
 The community also feels it is an unnecessary activity of which the ecological implications are largely unknown.
 Some people argue that the practice shows no respect for these endangered species.

 Diving operators say chumming only attracts sharks that are already in the area.
 "Chumming has got nothing to do with it," says Michael Rutzen, owner of Shark Diving Unlimited.
 "We chum with animals that occur naturally.
 Chum where there are no sharks and you don't get any."
 Rutzen adds that shark diving has a vital role to play in re-educating the public and protecting the great white.
 "We have to show people these animals to ensure their survival.
 It's no different from viewing leopards and lions."

-- There are 454 species of shark
+- There are over 440 species of shark

 - The great white, bull and tiger sharks are responsible for most attacks